MCervone14/Our-Planet-Earth/posts/Freshwater.md

 It is imperative that we have a “change of mind” in regards to our freshwater and what we do with our wastes.
 Our freshwater must be protected **from all harm** and be of a quality suitable for people to drink.
-One person presented the thought about people having better fcreshwater by simply working with water companies and paying more.
+One person presented the thought about people having better water by simply working with water companies and paying more.
 Maybe they can upgrade their wastewater treatment plants with more money, which, in turn, can make our drinking water better.